austin006/austin006.github.io/docs/project-portfolio/projects/2025/ecen301.md

 ## :material-notebook: Description

 I created a light following robot as part of the BYU ECEN 301 course.
-The labs were divided into 6 parts as listed below:
+The labs were divided into 6 parts as described below:

 - Lab 1:  Introduction to Arduino
 - Lab 2:  State machine for light following robot